sav-che/TL-2/Authors/Planchon, Jules Émile {std. Planch.}.md

-> [!cite] BHL link: this entry starts at [page 284](https://www.biodiversitylibrary.org/item/103624#page/298/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 284](https://www.biodiversitylibrary.org/page/33189755) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Planchon, Jules Émile (1823-1888), French botanist; Dr. sci. nat.
-Montpellier 1844; assistant to William Jackson Hooker at Kew 1844-1848; professor of botany at the horticultural institute, Gent, 1849-1851; at the École de Pharmacie, Nancy, 1851-1853; assistant professor at Montpellier succeeding Dunal (Faculté des Sciences) 1853-1857), professor at id. as well as at the École de Pharmacie 1857-1881; at the Faculté de Médecine and director of the botanical garden, Montpellier 1881-1888; discovered Phylloxera 1868. (*Planch.*).
+Montpellier 1844; assistant to William Jackson Hooker at Kew 1844-1848; professor of botany at the horticultural institute, Gent, 1849-1851; at the École de Pharmacie, Nancy, 1851-1853; assistant professor at Montpellier succeeding Dunal (Faculté des Sciences) 1853-1857), professor at id. as well as at the École de Pharmacie 1857-1881; at the Faculté de Médecine and director of the botanical garden, Montpellier 1881-1888; discovered Phylloxera 1868.
+**Abbreviated name**: *Planch.*

 #### Herbarium and types